 When we know how much the Chinese government is investing in the sustainable development of the country, it was weird not to see any improvements in the ticket delivery.
 Indeed, the paper train ticket represents a huge waste of paper in China.
 With millions of tickets issued every day, the train is the most popular transportation mean in China.
 An important part of the population uses it in their daily life to go to work, implying a round trip every day.

 That’s how, starting on November the 20th, 47 Chinese railway station started giving e-tickets.
-Among all those e-ticket train stations, we can highlight some of the most important Chinese railway stations (Shanghai Hongqiao Railway Station, Nanjing South, Hangzhou Hefei, Huanghshan North [that we used for our little trip in Huangshan]).
+Among all those e-ticket train stations, we can highlight some of the most important Chinese railway stations (Shanghai Hongqiao Railway Station, Nanjing South, Hangzhou Hefei, Huanghshan North ).
 We can also add to this improvement was already tested in 45 other railway stations since November the 12th, which brings the total number of e-tickets station to almost 95.

 For us, westerners, the e-ticket was already democratized for a few years, and rapidly came across the society to several sectors.
 China, often at the cutting edge of technology, showed a special delay in this domain.
 However, we have to keep in mind the recent Chinese rail network was released in June 2015 with the first trip of the Fuxing train.
 The settlement and the arrival of the e-ticket could not have happened as early as in Europe.